SPannu036/SPannu036/README.md

 ## Introduction

-I am a recent graduate with a profound interest in technology, cybersecurity, and a dedication to solving complex problems and self-improvement.
+I am a recent graduate with an interest in technology, cybersecurity, and a dedication to solving complex problems and self-improvement.

 ## Objective